 The City of Palm Springs is launching an initiative to reduce or eliminate single-use plastics across the City.
 We will be expanding this website as this initiative takes shape to include resources, information, and other useful tools to help everyone reduce their use of plastics.

-Single-use Plastics in the Age of the Coronavirus
+Single-use Plastics in the Age of COVID-19

 Some questions have been raised recently about whether or not reusable bags, cups, and containers, which are often used in place of single-use plastics, should be used in light of the spread of the Coronavirus.
 Although there is evidence that the Coronavirus does linger on some surfaces for up to three days, the Center for Disease Control has downplayed the risk of surface transmission on the “How it Spreads” page.
 Specifically, they note that touching surfaces and touching your face “is not thought to be the main way the virus spreads.”
 Washing your hands with soap and warm water or using a hand sanitizer when you touch surfaces that may be contaminated can help reduce this risk.
+This position has only been strengthened by more recent studies on actual case transmission.

 Although residents should wash or disinfect their reusable bags and containers regularly, we are recommending that you wash or disinfect your bags and containers after each use using soap and warm water or a disinfectant.
 This, along with hand washing, will help further reduce the possibility of surface transmission of the Coronavirus or any other surface-born pathogen.
-Most stores are now requiring that you bag your own groceries if you use reusable bags, which will further reduce the potential for virus spread.

 The City Hosted Two Stakeholder Sessions on the Single-use Plastics Ordinance on Monday September 16th